powsybl/powsybl-core/docs/simulation/security/optimizable_remedial_action/readme.md

+# Goal

 This folder contains some work about how to better incorporate operator strategies optimizer in PowSyBl.

-The base idea is to work around the concept of "operator strategy".
+The base idea is to work around the existing concept of "operator strategy".
 An operator strategy is composed of a set of actions applied in a given context after some conditions.
 Those actions have a fixed set point and have been already optimized.

-We want to optimize the set point of the actions and which actions are applied.
+We want to optimize which actions are applied and to which set point.
 This optimization is already done by several algorithms, but they do not share a common interface.
 We want to standardize this interface.